abdulsattar0617/contact-manager/README.md

 1. **WrapAsync**: A utility function that wraps asynchronous routes with a `try/catch` block, ensuring that any errors are caught and passed to the error handler middleware.

 2. **Custom Error Class (ExpressError)**: A custom error class, `ExpressError`, was implemented to extend JavaScript's default `Error` object, allowing for custom error messages and status codes.

+## **End**
+Thank you for using the Contact Management Application.
+We appreciate your interest and hope this project meets your needs!